 For those who love the history and culture of Australia, a visit to Rosalind Park in Bendigo is a must!
+It is at around a distance of 5 minutes from Integrated Smiles Bendigo.
 Located at 30 Gaol Rd, Bendigo VIC 3550, Australia.
 The park was originally a large, grassy woodland with permanent fresh water ponds and tall River Red Gums, but the gold rush changed everything.
 Over time, the park was transformed from lush woodland into mullock heaps, making it the most prominent public park in Bendigo.
 In 2000, the park was inscribed on the Victorian Heritage Register due to its historical significance.

 One of the best things about Rosalind Park is its triangular mass sown petunia beds, which are surrounded by short buxus hedges.
 This park is perfect for discovery walks, with its mixture of historical and horticultural heritage.
 The park is best enjoyed in autumn, when golden trees appear throughout.
 The park is open 24 hours.
 Moovit can also help you find the closest tram or bus stop.